gmac/graphql-stitching-ruby/README.md

 })
 ```

-The `GraphQL::Stitching::HttpExecutable` class is provided as a simple executable wrapper around `Net::HTTP.post`.
+The `GraphQL::Stitching::HttpExecutable` class is provided as a simple executable wrapper around `Net::HTTP.post` with [file upload](./docs/http_executable.md#graphql-file-uploads) support.
 You should build your own executables to leverage your existing libraries and to add instrumentation.
 Note that you must manually assign all executables to a `Supergraph` when rehydrating it from cache ([see docs](./docs/supergraph.md)).

 ## Batching